Aegiq/lightworks/docs/source/getting_started.rst

 First Circuit
 -------------

-First we need to import the SDK and emulator with the following:
+First we need to import the Lightworks and the emulator with the following:

 .. code-block:: Python

-    import aegiq_sdk as sdk
+    import lightworks as lw
-    from aegiq_sdk import emulator
+    from lightworks import emulator

 We will configure a circuit to simulate by creating a new Circuit object.
-This Circuit object is one of the key components of the SDK and is used in almost interactions with it.
+This Circuit object is one of the key components of Lightworks and is used in almost all interactions with it.

 .. code-block:: Python

-    circuit = sdk.Circuit(2)
+    circuit = lw.Circuit(2)

 Next, we add the beam splitter to the circuit, this is achieved with the ``add_bs`` method.
 The default reflectivity of a beam splitter is 0.5 (50%), so we do not need to specify this.
 The value we specify in the method arguments is the first mode which we place the beam splitter on.
 By default, if we don't specify a second mode then it will be set to the first argument + 1, so below we could have equivalently used ``add_bs(0,1)``.